boardflare/website/pages/company/about.md

 # About

-Our mission is make AI analysis tools more accessible by making them both easier to use and less expensive.
-By integrating our tools into spreadsheet applications, they are easier to access for the average user who is not a data scientist.
-By running the AI models powering our tools locally in the browser, we are able to provide unlimited local processing without concerns about API costs.
-Furthermore, all our tools have free versions that can be used with the free versions of Microsoft Excel and Google Sheets.
+Our mission is to bring machine learning to the masses through simpler and less expensive tools.
+We believe spreadsheets using local models with unlimited free inference is a good starting point for this journey.

 We are a virtual team based in Whistler, Canada.
+We'd love to hear from you, please [email us](mailto:support@boardflare.com).

 ![Whistler Mountain](/images/whistler-mtn.jpg)